-The opium poppy is a key ingredient in many of today’s popular psychoactive substances.
-Examples of drugs that are extracted from the poppy plant include:
+The opium poppy is a key ingredient in many of today’s popular psychoactive substances, such as:

 As early as 5,000 B.C., poppy plants were grown in the Mediterranean region.
 The Sumerians referred to it as the “joy plant” because of the euphoric effects produced by opium.
 The Sumerians then passed the drug along to the Egyptians, who began growing poppy plants.

 Since then, the poppy plant has been grown in many countries around the world.
 The cultivation of the plant soon spread along the Silk Road to China.
 There, opium served as a catalyst in the mid-19th century Opium Wars involving China and Britain.